-Shin Kim will be teaching “Korean Buddhist Cooking,” a four-week Tricycle Online Course this spring.
+Shin Kim is teaching “Korean Buddhist Cooking,” a four-week Tricycle Online Course.
 To learn more and sign up, visit learn.tricycle.org.

 If you’ve ever dined at a Korean restaurant, you know that every main course is served alongside a shareable spread of side dishes, known as banchan.
 In the spring of 2015, Shin Kim, a Seoul native and New York transplant, decided to bring these sides to center stage by launching Banchan Story, a culinary studio in lower Manhattan.
 Out of her kitchen start-up, she teaches the creation of traditional Korean dishes to home cooks at all skill levels, from fumbling beginners to second-generation Korean Americans eager to recover lost family recipes.